 Dear Parishioners & Friends:

+Blessings to All!
 Thanks for your continued support of our mission!
-We look forward to seeing all of you!

 The Holy Shroud (Plashchanytsya) we have was given to us by Holy Resurrection Monastery, formerly of Newberry Springs California, and its Ihumen (Head), Father Nicholas Zacharaidis, via Holy Theophany Monastery in Olympia Washington.
 The Shroud was originally given to the monks by the Sisters of Saint Basil the Great in Uniontown Pennsylvania.